benjohns1/blinkfile/docs/contribute.md

 ### CI/CD
 Pipeline runs in github actions

-#### Run full test suite
+#### Run the full test suite
-This will run a flow similar to what runs in the pipeline as a final check before push:
+This will run a workflow similar to what runs in the pipeline as a final check before push:
 ```
 make test
 ```